tc39/notes/es7/2016-09/sept-28.md

 YK: AWB's spec is well written to separate the steps (re: sync and async are irrelevant)

-BF: To import CommonJS, you need to know their shape, which occurs during evaluation, after linking.
+BFS: To import CommonJS, you need to know their shape, which occurs during evaluation, after linking.
 For an ES module to import a CommonJS module, we need to hoist the evaluation of the CommonJS module into the linking phase

 AWB: So if you want to treat a CJS module as an ESM, you can think of it as <?>

-BF: You still need to perform eval at some point
+BFS: You still need to perform eval at some point

 YK: b/c cjs modules need to be evaluated to know what the exports are, and have to evaluate esm, the cjs modules have to be run first (declarative vs. non)